iffy/generalconference/data/eng/1994-04/036-faith-is-the-answer/text.md

 Now, pay attention to your feelings as I define faith one last time:

   * Heavenly Father and Jesus Christ live, and they are in charge of this world.
   * They know you.
   * They love you.
   * They have a plan for your futures.
   * You must obey the commandments, work hard, and trust in their plan.
 And sooner or later, everything will be wonderful.

 Did you notice how you felt?
 Even talking about faith brings feelings of peace and steadiness, doesn't it?
 Faith is the answer.
 I need more faith.
 You need more faith.
 Heavenly Father, increase our faith, I pray, in the name of Jesus Christ, amen.

+## References